spencertipping/cd/README.md

 If you want `cd` to virtualize the destination of a symlink, the symlink must not point to a real directory.

+## Using with zsh

+`cd` works just fine with zsh, but you'll need to make sure of a few things.
+First, make sure `KSH_ARRAYS` is unset when you load the script; otherwise `cd` will be in bash-compatible mode and will break under zsh.
+Second, `cd` will set `BASH_REMATCH` and assumes that you'll leave it set (sorry).
+So if you unset it, `cd` will start having problems.

 ## Interactive options